inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_integrations.md

 : **Field**: `request_parameters`

+`response_parameters`
+: Supported only for HTTP APIs.
+You use response parameters to transform the HTTP response from a backend integration before returning the response to clients.
+Specify a key-value map from a selection key to response parameters.
+The selection key must be a valid HTTP status code within the range of 200-599.
+Response parameters are a key-value map.
+The key must match pattern <action>:<header>.<location> or overwrite.statuscode.
+The action can be append, overwrite or remove.
+The value can be a static value, or map to response data, stage variables, or context variables that are evaluated at runtime.

+: **Field**: `response_parameters`

 `request_templates`
 : Represents a map of Velocity templates that are applied on the request payload based on the value of the Content-Type header sent by the client.
 The content type value is the key in this map, and the template (as a String) is the value.
 Supported only for WebSocket APIs.